cliffhall/in-app-pro-shop/README.md

 The _In App Pro Shop_ project is composed of:

 ### Blockchain
-Two stratified sets of Solidity contracts, ending with ProShop.sol and StockRoom.sol, which are deployed.
+Two stratified sets of Solidity contracts, ending with *ProShop.sol* and *StockRoom.sol*, which are deployed.

 #### Dependencies
 * [Openzepplin-Solidity](https://github.com/OpenZeppelin/openzeppelin-solidity) base contracts for ERC721 tokens, role-based access control, safe math, and more.